New York governor says virus is spreading like 'slow-moving hurricane' across US. More than 6,000 are dead

 Tracking the spread of coronavirus

-The Centers for Medicare and Medicaid Services, in consultation with the US Centers for Disease Control and Prevention, also issued new guidance Thursday to reduce the spread of the virus in long-term care facilities.
+New guidance for reducing the spread of the virus in long-term care facilities was also issued Thursday by the Centers for Medicare and Medicaid Services, in consultation with the US Centers for Disease Control and Prevention.

-That guidance included screening staff for symptoms and starting temperature checks as well as instructing staff members to wear a face mask when inside the facility.
+It includes screening staff for symptoms and starting temperature checks, as well as instructing staff members to wear face masks when inside facilities.

-Residents should also cover their noses and mouths when staff are in their room.
-"Residents can use tissues for this," the guidance said.
+Residents should cover their noses and mouths when staff are in their room, the guidance indicates.
+"Residents can use tissues for this," it states.
 "They could also use cloth, non-medical masks when those are available."

 New York City's EMTs face tough decisions

-Note: - UPDATE: Four reported dead from Hurricane Florence